LocationWellington, New Zealand

 ContractorNaylor Love Limited

-From the architect.
+Text description provided by the architects.
 The Hub at Wellington Zoo, New Zealand features a diverse programme to suit the reptile inhabitants and the human visitors.
 Assembly Architects Limited repurposed the curious entry facade of a former elephant house to form a walled dining courtyard, used site excavations to form a rammed earth reptile habitat and designed a unique event pavilion for daytime picnics and evening parties.

 Wellington Zoo is situated within the Town Belt - a verdant public reserve that arcs around the hills of the central city and suburbs.
 Unoccupied flat land within the zoo grounds was a rarity when architects Justin and Louise Wright identified the potential of the sun drenched north facing site beneath a man-made duckpond, a disused elephant mounting stand, and the dilapidated elephant house.
 Kamala, the last elephant at the Zoo died in 1983, ending a half-century era of elephants resident at the Zoo.